-Co-operatives should have a provision in their bylaws about how much notice to give members of the date of an AGM.
+A co-op’s bylaws should state the amount of notice it has to give members of the date of an AGM.
 This notice can be done in several ways, depending on the size and type of the co-operative.
-For smaller co-ops, personally contacting each shareholder may be appropriate.
+For smaller co-ops, personally contacting each member could be appropriate.
 For larger co-ops, advertising notice of the meeting on social media, in newspapers, or in a mail-out or email may be necessary.
 The board and staff should prepare for the AGM by creating and following an organizing plan.
 The tasks outlined in this plan should include:

 Co-operatives have to report important information to their members and the government.
 These reports should fulfill legal requirements, but also update members on the health, progress, and direction of the co-operative.
-The type of reports presented will depend on the size and type of work the co-operative does: larger complex organizations may report on various branches, while smaller co-ops will likely have very little new information to share.
+The type of reports presented will depend on the size and type of work the co-operative does.
+Larger complex organizations may report on various branches of the business, while smaller co-ops might not have a lot of new information to share.
 A co-operative that is active in marketing, fundraising, maintenance, or training may offer specific reports with updates or recommendations on these topics.

 The most important report that needs to be presented at the AGM is the one produced by the co-op’s auditor.
-Co-operatives must present financial statements and, in some cases, undergo an audit.
-These must be presented to its members and the government.
+Co-ops have to present financial statements and, in some cases, undergo an audit.
+These need to be presented to its members and the government.
 This will provide an overview of the co-operative’s assets, liabilities, revenue, expenses, and general financial health.
 Typically, a treasurer will provide a supplementary report that offers further insight into the organization’s finances, explains investments, or highlights achievements.

 Resolutions and strategy

 An important part of being a co-op member is having the right to vote on important decisions through resolutions.
-This may include changing bylaws, partnering with another organization, investing in a new initiative, or studying a new strategic direction.
+Resolutions might include changing bylaws, deciding to partner with another organization, investing in a new initiative, or studying a new strategic direction.
 Resolutions are a way for a co-op’s members to formally declare a commitment.
 Any member can submit a resolution, usually before the AGM.
 Resolutions may also be submitted by the board if they require support from the members.
 In some cases, the board may call a special meeting of the members to vote on an important resolution (e.g. removal of a director, appointment of a new auditor, proposed amalgamation, etc.).